-GRI Standard DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Economic Performa Economic Performance (cont.)
-GRI 201: 201-1 Direct economic value generated and distributed 2023 Form 10-K p.
-52 Economic Performance 2016 201-2 Financial implications and other risks and 2023 CDP Climate Change Response, C2.3 .
-5.1511141155 2515 201-2 opportunities due to climate change 2023 CDP Climate Change Response, C3.1 Procurement Practi ices 3-1 Process to determine material topics Materiality GRI 3: Material Topics 2021 3-2 List of material topics Materiality 3-3 Management of material topics Responsible Sourcing 3-3 Human Rights GRI 204: Procurement Practices 2016 204-1 Proportion of spending on local suppliers 50% of our direct materials spend in the last 12 months (excluding divestitures and acquisitions) was from locally sourced purchasing factories, where local is defined as in-country.
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Economic Performa ance (cont.)
+GRI 201: 201-1 Direct economic value generated and distributed 2024 Form 10-K p.
+52 Economic Performance 2016 201-2 Financial implications and other risks and 2024 CDP Corporate Questionnaire 3.1.1 201-2 opportunities due to climate change 2024 CDP Corporate Questionnaire 3.1.2 Procurement Pract ices 3-1 Process to determine material topics Materiality Assessment GRI 3: Material Topics 2021 3-2 List of material topics Materiality Assessment 3-3 Management of material topics Responsible Sourcing 0.0 management of material topics Human Rights GRI 204: Procurement Practices 2016 204-1 Proportion of spending on local suppliers 54% of our direct materials spend in the last 12 months (excluding divestitures and acquisitions) was from locally sourced purchasing factories, where local is defined as in-country.

-GRI Standard DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Anti-Corruption 3-1 Process to determine material topics Materiality 3-2 List of material topics Materiality Ethics and Compliance GRI 3: Material Topics 2021 3-3 Management of material topics Fortive's Global Compliance Program is led by Fortive's Chief Compliance Officer and the Compliance team.
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Anti-Corruption 3-1 Process to determine material topics Materiality Assessment 3-2 List of material topics Materiality Assessment Ethics and Compliance GRI 3: Material Topics 2021 3-3 Fortive's Global Compliance Program is led by Fortive's Chief Compliance Officer and the Compliance team.
 The Fortive team sets global standards and issues global policies that establish expectations for the entire company, including operating companies.
 The Fortive team works in collaboration with the compliance personnel within the operating companies to operate the program.
 The Board of Director's Audit Committee has oversight responsibility for the compliance program and ensuring its effectiveness.
-The Global Compliance Program sets the global minimum standard.
+Management of material topics The Global Compliance Program sets the global minimum standard.
 Each operating company makes an assessment about their business model and their industry(ies) to determine if there is a need to adopt more comprehensive, restrictive, and/or additional policies or procedures.
 Compliance is a significant element of the Risk Assessment Process (RAP), which is conducted annually and updated on an ongoing basis throughout the year.
 Measuring and tracking our key performance indicators (KPIs) for ethics and compliance is integral to continued positive and real improvement.
 We review the KPIs on a quarterly basis with senior leadership to ensure visibility and transparency on our program's current state and improvement opportunities.
 GRI 205: Anti- Corruption 2016 205-2 Communication and training about anti- corruption policies and procedures Refer to GRI 2-23 through 2-27